inno-devops-labs/S24-core-course-labs/ansible/ANSIBLE.md

 `{ ansible_host: "51.250.1.65", ansible_user: "ubuntu" }`.
 The first one belongs to the
 `ungrouped` group, the second belongs to the `myhosts` group, both belong to the `all` metagroup (which is a special group that contains all defined hosts).

+## Best practices

+The project uses the following best practices:

+-   Generous use of whitespace

+-   Give names to everything

+-   Always mention the state

+-   Use fully qualified collection names

+-   Use dynamic inventory with clouds